advancedresearch/advancedresearch.github.io/blog/2023-01-17-is-mathematics-subordinate-to-philosophy.md

 When I interpret the question in the sense of abstract corruption, I think about philosophers that want to establish dominance in their social hierarchy.
-By claiming that mathematics is subordinate to philosphy, one is essentially "gaslighting" people who view their work primarily as mathematical in nature and despise philosophical debate.
+By claiming that mathematics is subordinate to philosphy, one is essentially "gaslighting" people who view their work primarily as mathematical in nature and who despise philosophical debate.

 By the way, I am not one of them.
 I enjoy both mathematics and philosophy.